Kazakhs in China: By county

 (Only includes counties or county-equivalents containing >1% of county population.)

-Culture
+Language and culture

+The Kazakh population in China has a distinct culture, mostly based on a series of genealogical records that in addition to stipulating lineage, keep the traditional ways of life alive.
 Some Kazakhs are nomadic herders and raise sheep, goats, cattle, and horses.
 These nomadic Kazakhs migrate seasonally in search of pasture for their animals.
 During the summer the Kazakhs live in yurts, while in winter they settle and live in modest houses made of adobe or cement blocks.
 Others live in urban areas and tend to be highly educated and hold much influence in integrated communities.
 The Islam practiced by the Kazakhs in China contains many elements of shamanism, ancestor worship, and other traditional beliefs and practices.